-So we know that having a B.O.S is critical to your success; it’s the home that you and your team frequent and nurture, it’s where all your business assets live neatly organised for ease of use.
+So we know that having a B.O.S is critical to your success; it’s the home that you and your team frequent and nurture, and it’s where all your business assets live neatly organised for ease of use.

 It only fits that something so integral to the business should have a name, one that is aligned with your brand and culture.
 When naming your B.O.S., you can be as innovative and creative as you feel fit.